V-2 rocket: Targets

 Antwerp, Belgium was a target for a large number of V-weapon attacks from October 1944 through to the virtual end of the war in March 1945, leaving 1,736 dead and 4,500 injured in greater Antwerp.
 Thousands of buildings were damaged or destroyed as the city was struck by 590 direct hits.
+Hitler's hope that the Port of Antwerp dock gates would be hit and the port put out of action was not achieved.
 The largest loss of life by a single rocket attack during the war came on 16 December 1944, when the roof of the crowded Cine Rex was struck, leaving 567 dead and 291 injured.

 An estimated 2,754 civilians were killed in London by V-2 attacks with another 6,523 injured, which is two people killed per V-2 rocket.
-However, this understates the potential of the V-2, since many rockets were misdirected and exploded harmlessly.
+The death toll in London did not meet the Nazis' full expectations, during early usage, as they had not yet perfected the accuracy of the V-2, with many rockets being misdirected and exploding harmlessly.
 Accuracy increased during the war, particularly for batteries where the Leitstrahl (radio guide beam) system was used.
-Missile strikes that hit targets could cause large numbers of deaths – 160 were killed and 108 seriously injured in one explosion at 12:26 pm on 25 November 1944, at a Woolworth's department store in New Cross, south-east London.
+Missile strikes that did hit targets could cause large numbers of deaths; 160 were killed and 108 seriously injured in one explosion at 12:26 pm on 25 November 1944, at a Woolworth's department store in New Cross, south-east London.

-British intelligence sent false reports via their Double-Cross System implying that the rockets were over-shooting their London target by 10 to 20 mi.
-This tactic worked; more than half of the V-2s aimed at London landed outside the London Civil Defence Region.
+British intelligence also helped impede the effectiveness of the Nazi weapon, sending false reports via their Double-Cross System implying that the rockets were over-shooting their London target by 10 to 20 mi.
+This tactic worked; more than half of the V-2s aimed at London landed short of the London Civil Defence Region.
 Most landed on less-heavily populated areas in Kent due to erroneous recalibration.
-For the remainder of the war, British intelligence maintained the ruse by repeatedly sending bogus reports implying that the rockets were now striking the British capital with heavy loss of life.
+For the remainder of the war, British intelligence maintained the ruse by repeatedly sending bogus reports implying that these failed rockets were striking the British capital with heavy loss of life.